 PPSN XV will showcase a wide range of topics in Natural Computing including, but not restricted to, Evolutionary Computation, Artificial Neural Networks, Artificial Life, Swarm Intelligence, Artificial Immune Systems, Self-Organising Systems, Emergent Behaviour, Molecular Computing, Evolutionary Robotics, Evolvable Hardware, Parallel Implementations and Applications to Real-World Problems.
 PPSN XV will also feature workshops and tutorials covering advanced and fundamental topics in the field of Natural Computing.

 The best paper presented at PPSN XV will be distinguished with a €1000 Best Paper Award sponsored by Springer.

 Following the well-established PPSN tradition, all accepted papers will be presented in poster sessions of about 16 papers.
 Each session will contain papers on a variety of topics, and will begin with a brief plenary overview by a distinguished researcher in the field.
 All accepted papers will be published in the Lecture Notes in Computer Science (LNCS) series by Springer.

 Researchers are invited to submit their original work in the field of Natural Computing.
-Papers must be submitted in Springer LNCS style through the conference submission page.
+Papers must be submitted as PDF files in Springer LNCS style through the conference Paper Submission page.
+The authors’ names must not be blinded for the reviewing process.
 The page limit is 12 pages.

 Anne Auger, INRIA Saclay, France